 The Razor’s Edge Trail is one of the most technical trails in the Bow Valley and considered a crown jewel for mountain biking in Kananaskis Country.
 Hikers have long enjoyed the route for its stellar views and rugged terrain as it winds along McConnell Ridge.
 In recent years, the trail has evolved into a popular mountain bike trail for advanced riders who are drawn to its highly technical nature.

-Razor’s Edge is accessed from the Heart Creek Day Use Area by following the Quaite Valley Connector trail east, then following the Quaite Valley trail to the Prairie View/Jewell Pass Junction.
-Razor’s Edge branches left off Prairie View approximately 450m from the junction, weaving in and out of Bow Valley Wildland Provincial Park and Public Lands.
+Accessed from the Quaite Valley Connector trail east, then following the Quaite Valley trail to the Prairie View/Jewell Pass Junction – Razor’s Edge branches left off Prairie View approximately 450m from the junction, weaving in and out of Bow Valley Wildland Provincial Park and Public Lands.

 If you like building new trails, you will really enjoy working on this project which has a flare of slab and technical terrain, grade variation, and interesting flow.

 The new 4.5 km Long Loop trail will be located between the Rundle and Meadowview ski trails and is designed to be challenging and fun with lots of elevation changes.
 It will be constructed predominately to blue square difficulty with black diamond sections that will have ride-around options built in.

 Cyclists will be able to ride from the day lodge to the west end of the park on singletrack, where they can continue on the Rundle Riverside trail clear to Banff.
 Those not wishing to ride to Banff will be able to return on a very easy flowy singletrack paralleling the Banff trail, completing the loop.